 Walk With Purpose

-If you were just popping down to your local shops for a loaf of bread you wouldn’t have guidebooks, phones and an uncertain walk would you?
-It is the same when traveling, walk around like you belong there.
-Not in an arrogant way but with purpose.
+If you were just popping down to your local shops for a loaf of bread you wouldn’t have guidebooks, phones and an uncertain walk, would you?
+It is the same when travelling, walk around as if you belong there.
+Not in an arrogant way, but with purpose.

-There are, unfortunately bad people everywhere but the reality is that they will prey on the easiest target.
+There are, unfortunately just a few bad people everywhere, the reality is that they will prey on the easiest target.
 Make sure that it isn’t you.

 It goes back to an earlier tip.
 Copy down on a piece of paper what you need for the day and just take that.
 If you have ever held the LP India guide you know it isn’t a small book.
 I’m only 180cm and 73kg so anyone over 12 isn’t going to be intimidated by me but walking with a confident easy smile I blend in and so don’t attract undesirables that may be lurking.

 Above all, be aware of your surroundings, people normally follow you first.
-I normally make eye contact briefly and again with confidence which normally puts pick pockets off.
-Alyson and myself spotted a pickpocket on a Malaysian bus and when he knew we knew he hopped off.
+I normally make eye contact briefly and with confidence which normally puts pickpockets off.
+My wife and I spotted a pickpocket on a Malaysian bus and when he knew we knew, he hopped off.
 Even though he had paid his fare!